-Something to remember is that finding work outside of agencies can be a challenge and there is no one ‘magical thing’ that will work, it’s very much a case of trying lots of things, the wider you spread your net the better chance you have, use all the free, simple and least time consuming things first.
+Something to remember is that finding work outside of agencies can be a challenge.
+There is no one ‘magical thing’ that will work, it’s very much a case of trying many things.
+The wider you spread your net, the better chance you have of successfully landing a contract.
+Use all the free, simple and least time-consuming avenues first.

-Also for IR35 purposes HMRC will be looking at you as a genuine limited company i.e. one that has some financial risk and is not under the direct control of the end user.
-The more you can demonstrate this, the less chance this is you’ll be seen as a permanent employee disguised as a contractor.
+For IR35 purposes, HM Revenue and Customs will be looking at you as a genuine limited company i.e. one that has some financial risk and is not under the direct control of the end user.
+The more you can demonstrate this, the less chance you’ll be seen as a permanent employee disguised as a contractor.

 We’ve not detailed much here as you will already know about using recruiters and for many, it will be their primary source.
-It’s the obvious choice for most contractors (freelancers aren’t generally heavy users of agencies), recruiters can be extremely useful in finding you instant work.
-If you’ll find if you Google the type of work you’re looking for, a large list of recruiters should appear.
+It’s the obvious choice for most contractors (freelancers aren’t generally heavy users of agencies).
+Recruiters can be extremely useful in finding you instant work.
+If you Google the type of work you’re looking for, a large list of recruiters should appear.

 Networking is a crucial aspect of developing leads and contacts – the more people who know, the more likely you are to generate business.
 Get to know as many people as you can, contractors are often asked if they know other contractors who could help on a specific project.